 About the Page

 Configuration: CWS Settings gives you the ability to configure how users access the web server.
-You can configure certain options such as restricting access to admins, permitting only specific OpenVPN user interfaces the ability to access the web server, or enabling Google Authenticator (GA) when users attempt to access the server.
+You can configure certain options such as restricting access to admins, permitting only specific OpenVPN user interfaces the ability to access the web server, or globally change how users change their own passwords.